istreamlabs/pebble/src/Components/ResponsiveProvider/Readme.md

 <div className="styleguide__callout">
 #### Will be required in 3.x.x of pebble

 In order to support backwards compatibility version 2.x.x of pebble will fall back to using multiple resize handlers for it's responsive behavior.
-This is has significant performance implications and it is recommended that you add `responsiveProvider` as a parent component in your application.
+This has significant performance implications and it is recommended that you add `responsiveProvider` as a parent component in your application.

 </div>